-Planning for Fall Semester 2021
+Planning for Spring Semester 2022

 We understand it may be difficult to arrange for travel to the U.S. at this time.
 If you choose to start online, know that we will do all we can to help you succeed academically and lay the foundation for continued study once you arrive in the U.S. Graduate students, you will need to work with your academic department to determine how an online start option will be implemented for your degree.